TheMonk2121/ai-dev-tasks/300_experiments/300_complete-testing-coverage.md

 #### **When You Complete an Experiment:**
 1. **Find the relevant testing log** (retrieval, memory, or integration)
-2. **Locate the experiment section** for your specific test
+2. **Locate the experiment section** for your specific tes
 3. **Fill in the results** using the structured template:
-   - Date and test environment
+   - Date and test environmen
    - Results and metrics
-   - What worked and what didn't
+   - What worked and what didn'
    - Lessons learned

 #### **Example Update:**